rituvesh/course-jpms/09-unnamed-automatic-modules/README.md

 * see the launch fail if used on the module path
 * see the application run on the class path

+To solve this with Maven, take a look back at task _02 Multiple Modules_, where the exec plugin was configured to run from the module path instead of the class path.

 ### Create Automatic Modules

 **Turn some suprojects into automatic modules** by packaging them without the module declaration (⇝ no longer a modular JAR) and still putting them on the module path.

 Use the possibility to **properly separate JARs on module and class path**.
+(Maven does this on its own.)

 ## Observations